ff1201/sgs/README.md

 <!-- badges: end -->

 Implementation of Sparse-group SLOPE (SGS), a sparse-group penalisation regression approach.
 SGS performs adaptive bi-level selection, controlling the FDR under orthogonal designs.
 Linear (Gaussian) and logistic (Binomial) regression are supported, both with dense and sparse matrix implementations.
-Cross-validation functionality is supported.
+Cross-validation functionality is also supported.
 SGS is implemented using adaptive three operator splitting (ATOS) and the package also contains a general implementation of ATOS.

 ## Installation